 Summer has finally arrived and that means many rides in beautiful weather conditions.
 Of course, it is great to jump on your bike when the sun is shining in the sky.
 However, never underestimate the power of nature.
 You don't want to overheat while cycling.
 So, peruse the following 8 tips for beating the heat and you'll keep your head cool on every ride!

 First of all it is important to protect all the uncovered spots on your body against the sun.
 You want to be tanned when you get off your bike after a good ride.
 You don’t want to get sun burned and be the “lobster” of the group afterwards.
 Use a quality and water resistant sunscreen with an SPF of at least 30.
 Pay particular attention to the back of your neck which is especially exposed on the bike.
 Don’t forget your head because it is still very easy to get burnt through the vents.

 Sunscreen is very important, definitely when you are going to cycle in the full sun.
 It protects you from sun burning, but also has a cooling ability.
 Did you know that the temperature of the body can stay 10% cooler when using sunscreen?
 So, get the bottles of sunscreen off the shelf!

 A lot of heat can be taken up through your eyes.
-Protect them just by wearing a decent pair of sports glasses when cycling.
+Protect them just by wearing a decent pair of cycling glasses when cycling.
 It keeps your eyes cooler and gives you a clear view on the road at any time.
-Another benefit of sports glasses is protection from dust, grit and flying insects getting into your eyes.
+Another benefit of cycling glasses is protection from dust, grit, and flying insects getting into your eyes.